Programme Outline

-The NZ Certificate in Sport, Recreation and Exercise (Multi-sector) is a practically-based, 17 week programme which can provide the opportunity to gain employment in the sport and exercise industry, or serve as a staircase into further study in sport and exercise.
+The NZ Certificate in Sport, Recreation and Exercise (Multi-sector) is a practical, 17-week programme which can provide you with the opportunity to gain employment in the sport and exercise industry, or serve as a staircase into further study in sport and exercise.

-The Certificate provides the knowledge and skills needed to work in supporting roles within and/or across the sport, recreation and exercise industries, in relation to individuals, groups and community needs.
+The programme provides the knowledge and skills needed to work in supporting roles within and/or across the sport, recreation and exercise industries, in relation to individuals, groups and community needs.

 - What is sport, recreation and exercise and their benefits?